bbeaudoin/bash/tesmart/README.md

 0040   31 32 3b                                          12;
 ```

-The system responds with an ACK, then responds with "OK".
-The general send, acknowledge, response, acknowledge is part of TCP so I'll omit it.
-The dialogue looks like this:
+If the command is accepted as valid, the system responds with "OK".
+The data payloads of the communication are recorded below with comments between blocks offering some interpretation based on the behavior of the system.
+The first section is configuring basic networking with a known good established connection.

 ```
 Client: IP:10.0.2.12;